asquare14/aSquare14.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Namaste :pray: everyone !
+Namaste everyone !
-I am Atibhi Agrawal and if you're reading this you have stumbled upon my personal site on the World Wide Web. :earth_asia:
+I am Atibhi Agrawal and if you're reading this you have stumbled upon my personal site on the World Wide Web.

-I'm an Integrated Masters :mortar_board: student at International Institute of Information technology, Bengaluru.
-I am interested in software Eegineering(pretty broad I know !), distributed systems, open source and Natural Language Processing.
+I'm an Integrated Masters student at International Institute of Information technology, Bengaluru.
+I am interested in software engineering(pretty broad I know !), distributed systems, open source and Natural Language Processing.
 I have done internships at [Hackerrank](https://www.hackerrank.com/) in 2019 and was a [Rails Girls Summer of Code](https://railsgirlssummerofcode.org/blog/2018-07-30-introducing-team-rubies) in 2018.
-These internships helped me grow tremendously professionally as well as personally.
-They are a major reason why I want to pursue software engineering in the future.
+These internships helped me grow professionally as well as personally.
+They are one of the major reason why I want to pursue software engineering in the future.
 You can read more about my work and projects [here](http://linkedin.com/in/atibhi-agrawal-267525149/).

 <!-- #### Causes I feel strongly about